Quantum control of entangled photon-pair generation in electron-atom collisions driven by laser-synthesized free-electron wave packets

-\paragraph{Conclusions.---} Motivated by the recent developments in free-electron wave packet interferometry and engineering, and the increasingly active research in coherent control of entangled photon pair generation, we investigated the generation and control of correlated photon pairs triggered by electron-atom collisions.
-In contrast to standard approaches, we demonstrated the possibility of controlling quantum light using engineered matter waves.
-Using calcium and hydrogen as prototypes to control two-photon cascade emission triggered by electron-atom collisions, we demonstrated that quantum interferences and atomic coherences can be manipulated to coherently control single-photon and correlated photon-pair generation based on the transfer of optical and atomic coherences.
+Motivated by the recent developments in free-electron wave packet interferometry and engineering, and the increasingly active research in coherent control of entangled photon-pair generation, we investigated the generation and control of correlated photon pairs triggered by electron-atom collisions.
+In contrast to standard approaches, we demonstrated the possibility of controlling quantum light by employing engineered matter waves.
+Using calcium and hydrogen as prototypes to control entangled two-photon cascade emission triggered by electron-atom collisions, we demonstrated that laser-synthesized free-electron matter waves can be used to coherently control processes in matter-matter interactions.
+Taking advantage of coherently-driven electron-electron interactions to induce, e.g., population transfers may be beneficial when the efficiency to accomplish the same task using light sources is restricted by electric dipole selection rules.
 Our results can be extended to more complex cases, such as chiral molecules, with the potential to reveal new insights into the interaction of quantum light with chiral matter waves.
-We also foresee extending our approach to the case of electron-ion collisions to investigate the control of correlated photon-pair emission mediated by electron-trapping correlated decay.
+We also foresee extending our approach to electron-ion collisions to investigate the control of correlated photon-pair emission mediated by electron-trapping correlated decay.

 This work was supported by the National Science Foundation under grant No.\ \hbox{PHY-1803844}.